ollls/mycas/README.md

 # Recursive, CAS only, lock-free, generic, dynamically resized implementation of Skip List.
 Ordering of elements is supported by Scala’s implicit Ordered type.

+* It turned out to be a very interesting project ( even thou it has some ad-hoc patching, which is not done exactly as book says ).
+Please, check test cases ( sbt test ) and play with FACTOR, FACTOR means the number of linear lookup attempts in a single linked lists.
+The whole structure can be made flat ( with 1 or 3 layers ) with factor around 1000.
+Stability is awesome, no matter how many conflicting threads attacking the structure, it maintains all the properties and balance.

+Just to explain in a simple way: This is universal binary search tree, with linear lookups configured by FACTOR, which can be accessed by unlimited number of threads and it uses no locks. ( so called lock-free ).

+It re-arranges itself according the FACTOR on add or remove. *

 # Disclaimer.
 This is a fixed layout skip list, unlike most popular implementation which is a probabilistic skip list.
 There is a price in performance to maintain strict fixed layout of all the layers.
 It rearranges elements upon addition of a new element and there might be significant performance penalty comparing to probabilistic skip list implementation.
 On the other hand fixed sorted data always available directly for read/search operations and it won't require any specialized iterrators.